Businesses that have taken out an SBA loan have options for deferring their repayment.

 - This article is for business owners who are thinking about deferring an SBA loan.

 A loan deferment is a modification or suspension of your monthly payments.
-With SBA loans, your lender has the option to defer your loan payments, usually for up to about six months.
-An SBA loan deferment is not a tool to help businesses that are struggling financially but functioning normally.
-Instead, a loan is deferred when for some external reason – such as a natural disaster or construction on your business's street – your business can't make payments.
+With Small Business Administration (SBA) loans, your lender has the option to defer your loan payments, typically for up to about six months; however, the coronavirus pandemic has extended some of those periods.
+An SBA loan deferment is not a tool to help businesses that are struggling financially, but functioning normally.
+Instead, a loan is deferred when for some external reason – such as a natural disaster, global pandemic or construction on your business's street – your business can't make payments.

-"[In] a lot of our cases during [Hurricane] Harvey and stuff, the business owners and the employees – their minds weren't set on the business," said Jentri Smith, senior vice president of the SBA lending department with Houston-based Amegy Bank.
-"To have that burden of knowing this payment is due as well, we just think, as a local bank and supporter of the local community, it was part of our duty to help the community not feel that pressure."
-[Interested in an SBA loan for your small business?
-Find out how to get one with our guide.]
+"To have that burden of knowing this payment is due as well, we just think, as a local bank and supporter of the local community, it was part of our duty to help the community not feel that pressure," Smith said.
+[Find out how to get an SBA loan with our guide.]

 Smith said that after Hurricane Harvey, business owners who asked for deferments on their SBA loans received a three-month break on their payments.
 In this case, Amegy offered relief to businesses that weren't even flooded to make up for the breakdown in normal economic activity.